hm-badhon/Machine_Learning_Projects_with_hmbadhon_Ba_MAX/README.md

-# Machine Learning Projects with hmbadhon
+# Machine Learning Projects with Hmbadhon

 This repository contains a collection of machine learning projects implemented in Python.

 ## Project List